connexcs/docs/docs/developers/analytics.md

          For example, when selecting ACD, instead of having an axis for date/time, it will just display a single scalar value).
     * `Time-based`- Select the option to group the data based on time.

-        For example, if you select "Hour," it displays a unique value for each hour).
+        For example, if you select "Hour," it displays a unique value for each hour.

 * **Collate / Group**: Select the option to group the data together.

-    For example: If you select "Customer," you would get a unique value for each customer.)
+    For example, if you select "Customer," you would get a unique value for each customer.

 * **Limit**: Specify the limit to display the amount of collated data.
 Don't include several values.

 * **Order By**: The column you wish to order the data by.
 This is useful in combination with limits.
     For example, display the top 10 customers with the worst Automatic Call Distribution (ACD).

 * **Width**: When the graph renders on a page with several graphs, select the part of the page for the graph to occupy.

 * **Stacked**: When using a line, area, or bar chart, each series of data plots the offset of the previous series (not from the 0 on that axis).

 * **Filter**: Used to automatically filter the information displayed based on variables available from the location where the page is rendered.

     The format of the filter changes depending on the data source.